Where and How to Recycle or Dispose of Christmas Trees in New Jersey in January 2018

 Department of Public Works will be collecting Christmas Trees

-beginning midweek of January 1st, 2017.
+beginning midweek of the first week of January.
 Please be advised of the

 following guidelines regarding the curbside collection: 1.
 Do NOT